systematic-magic/AgingPMC/research_papers_html.rst

 1.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ*.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.

+1.6.
+Check that species, protein and gene names are written in italics.

 |
 .. _affiliations_research_papers: